SALES LEADERSHIP SKILLS TRAINING

 Successful leaders recruit and develop successful teams.
 The first step to recruiting the right talent is to determine the traits, attributes, and skills expected in the people you will employ.
 A leader is enabled to build more effective teams when they understand the attributes, skills and experience required to successfully contribute to their team.

 Recruiters are naturally and rightfully impressed by the outward appearance of candidates.
 Attributes like charisma, enthusiasm, and the gift of gab shape the first impressions.
 Charisma, enthusiasm, and the gift of gab are helpful—even admirable—traits.
 There is, however, a more fundamental level of attributes that are essential.
 If a candidate first clears the hurdle of essential characteristics, additional skills and traits are a plus.

-Three qualities are most predictive of a candidate’s future success: coach-ability, work ethic, and prior success.
+Three important qualities that are most predictive of a candidate’s future success and why sales leaders should consider: coach-ability, work ethic, and prior success.

 Coach-ability begins with the willingness to accept and implement feedback.
 Ego and self-will can be valuable attributes but when ego and self-will get in the way of learning and adopting best practices, they are simply useless and hollow pride that will be a barrier to the growth and adaptability necessary to survive and thrive.

 Leader Enablement facilitates the ability to assess coach-ability by devising tests of knowledge, comprehension, and application.
 The culmination of these tests is a role-play during the interview process.
 After an initial role-play, coach-ability can be tested by evaluating performance, training them in a suggested adjustment, and then retesting through a new role-play.
 This leadership skills process will help the leader assess the applicant’s attitude, willingness, and ability to accept and implement coaching suggestions.